Becoming a Missionary

 Motivation

-Another factor to consider in becoming a missionary (sent-one) is our motivation for becoming a missionary (sent-one).
+Another factor to consider in becoming a missionary is our motivation.

 If you were to become a missionary, what would you want to do and why?

-If you were to become a missionary, to whom would you want to minister to and why?
+If you were to become a missionary, to whom would you want to minister and why?

 If you were to become a missionary, where would you want to minister and why?